-As there is no specific youth-related act and no national youth strategy, no document determining the development of youth policy can be indicated.
 Activities undertaken on behalf of young people by the central government, national authorities and local government authorities are specified in legislation and presented in strategies adopted by the government.

 In February 2013 the Council of Ministers adopted the “Long-term National Development Strategy.
 Poland 2030.
 The Third Wave of Modernity".
 (Długookresowa Strategia Rozwoju Kraju.
 Polska 2030.
 Trzecia Fala Nowoczesności).
 This strategy, as part of Strategic Objective 3 [which aims to improve the accessibility and quality of education at all stages and increase the competitiveness of science] raises issues relating to the education of children and young people and to the necessity of adapting the education system to changing social and economic needs in order to facilitate transfer from education to the labour market.